-With the increase in popularity of espadrilles the hunt to make the production more efficient have created a new kind of “espadrille” resembling the traditional espadrille.
-Instead of the massive jute outsole with a vulcanized rubber sheet on bottom it´s simply made in the same way as a cemented sneaker with a jute foxing glued on top of the outsole sidewall.
+With the increase in popularity of espadrilles, the hunt to make the production more efficient have created a new kind of “espadrille” resembling the traditional espadrille.
+Instead of the massive jute outsole with a vulcanized rubber sheet on the bottom, it´s simply made in the same way as a cemented sneaker with a jute foxing glued on top of the outsole sidewall.

 A slip-on sneaker with a jute taping as foxing.
 Sometimes referred to as a "fake" espadrille